 Natural stone flooring is common in contemporary Pacific Northwest interior design, mimicking the natural environment that surrounds us.
 When shopping for natural stone flooring, it’s important to consider the grade, absorption rating, and finish of each option.

-Cork flooring is made from highly regenerative bark of the cork oak tree.
+Cork flooring is made from highly regenerative bark of the cork oak tree, and is one of he most sustainable flooring options there is.
 Just like the cork of a wine bottle, cork flooring is soft and insulating.
 Cork flooring is made as either glue-down tiles or click-together planks and is typically easy to replace if needed.
 Cork flooring options are extremely versatile, made in a variety of colors, patterns, shapes and hues.
 Some colored cork doesn’t even resemble cork, but rather a tile or painted floor—with plenty of added comfort.

 Cork is exceptionally quiet underfoot, environmentally friendly, comfortable and serves as a natural thermal insulator.
 It’s especially suited for basements, home gyms or playrooms.
 Though cork may wear or dent faster than other flooring materials, the environmental benefits outweigh these potential issues in most scenarios.
 Due to the natural pattern of cork, any dents or scratches will be far less noticeable than other flooring materials.
 Plus, when your cork floors have reached the end of their useful product life, cork is a natural and biodegradable material.